-2012 Fiscal Year Decisions.
-The Summary Compensation Table and the Grants of Plan Based Awards table, which follow this discussion, each provide specific information about the options granted and restricted stock awarded for the 2012 fiscal year and the number of shares of restricted stock issuable in the event of threshold, target or superior performance.
+2013 Fiscal Year Decisions.
+The Summary Compensation Table and the Grants of Plan Based Awards table, which follow this discussion, each provide specific information about the options granted and restricted stock awarded for the 2013 fiscal year and the number of shares of restricted stock issuable in the event of threshold, target or superior performance.
 With respect to the options granted, the committee concluded that the number and three-year service-based vesting conditions, which were substantially consistent with our prior practice, provided an appropriate incentive not directly contingent upon the Company's short-term performance or current market conditions.

-The 2012 performance criteria applicable to the restricted stock awards were the same as the performance criteria applicable to our annual cash bonuses, summarized above.
-Based upon our performance, which was between threshold and target with respect to diluted earnings per share and exceeded superior with respect to net revenue per share, an aggregate of 25,800 shares of common stock were awarded to our NEOs for 2012.
-Mr. McGraw was also awarded 7,500 shares of time-based restricted stock with a one-year service requirement.
+The 2013 performance criteria applicable to the restricted stock awards were the same as the performance criteria applicable to our annual cash bonuses, summarized above.
+Based upon our performance, which exceeded superior levels with respect to diluted earnings per share and net revenue per share, an aggregate of 45,525 shares of common stock were awarded to our NEOs for 2013.
+Mr. McGraw was also awarded 10,000 shares of time-based restricted stock with a one-year service requirement.